krambono/flowkey-sheet-music-downloader/README.md

 The website was made with [svelte](https://svelte.dev/) and [bulma](https://bulma.io/).

-Tested on Chromium, Firefox and Edge.
+Tested on Chromium, Firefox, Edge and Brave.

-Not working on Brave.
+if you encounter a problem, please try another browser and if your problem persists, feel free to open an issue.